graphql/graphql-spec/spec/Section 5 -- Validation.md

 # Validation

-GraphQL does not just verify if a request is syntactically correct, but also ensures that it is unambiguous and mistake-free in the context of a given GraphQL schema.
+GraphQL does not just verify if a request is syntactically correct, but also ensures that it is unambiguous and mistakes-free in the context of a given GraphQL schema.

 An invalid request is still technically executable, and will always produce a